Trails to Freedom

 The walks

-Technically the route is simple, however, you will be required to climb more than a thousand metres on several days and you will be crossing high altitude country where weather conditions can change dramatically so you will require a high level of fitness.
+Technically the route is simple, however, it is a challenge.
+You will be required to climb more than a thousand metres on several days, there are some exposed sections and you will be crossing high altitude country where weather conditions can change dramatically so you will require a high level of fitness.
 You must also be prepared to walk in all conditions rain, hail or shine!
-This is a tough but very satifying hike.
+This is a tough but very satisfying hike.

 The accommodation